Taller height and risk of coronary heart disease and cancer: a within-sibship Mendelian randomization study

 Abstract

-Taller people have lower risk of coronary heart disease but higher risk of many cancers.
-Mendelian randomization studies in unrelated individuals have suggested that these relationships are potentially causal.
-However, Mendelian randomization estimates from samples of unrelated individuals are sensitive to demography (population stratification, assortative mating) and familial (indirect genetic) effects.
-Height could influence disease risk via anatomic and physiological effects of height (e.g., number of cells or the bore of arteries) or previous results may have been confounded by early-life environmental factors (e.g., parental socioeconomic position and nutrition).
+Taller people have a lower risk of coronary heart disease but a higher risk of many cancers.
+Mendelian randomization (MR) studies in unrelated individuals (population MR) have suggested that these relationships are potentially causal.
+However, population MR studies are sensitive to demography (population stratification, assortative mating) and familial (indirect genetic) effects.

-For the first time, we have demonstrated that purported effects of height on adulthood disease risk are unlikely to be explained by demographic or familial factors, and so likely reflect an individual-level causal effect.
-Disentangling the mechanisms via which height affects disease risk may improve understanding of the aetiologies of atherosclerosis and carcinogenesis.
+For the first time, we have demonstrated that the purported effects of height on adulthood disease risk are unlikely to be explained by demographic or familial factors, and so likely reflect an individual-level causal effect.
+Disentangling the mechanisms via which height affects disease risk may improve the understanding of the etiologies of atherosclerosis and carcinogenesis.

 Article activity feed